-The DHS considers severe economic hardship only in situations that are unforeseen and beyond your control (such as documented significant devaluation of your home currency or unexpected changes in the financial condition of your main source of income (due to loss of job, illness, death, etc.)).
+USCIS considers severe economic hardship only in situations that are unforeseen and beyond a student’s control, such as documented significant devaluation of home currency or unexpected changes in the financial condition of your main source of income (due to loss of job, illness, death, etc.).
+If you believe you may qualify for Employment Authorization due to economic hardship, please contact a P/DSO to discuss further.